 What Is A PPTP VPN And What Makes It So Popular?

-Even though newer VPN protocols like OpenVPN, L2TP, or IPsec may offer much better network security, PPTP still among the most popular and widely used network protocol out there.
+Even though newer VPN protocols like OpenVPN, L2TP, or IPsec may offer much better network security, PPTP still among the most popular and widely used network protocols out there.

 The reason why this protocol is so popular is because of its speeds and ease of use.

-But despite that, it is still among one of the most popular VPN protocol in the industry.
+But despite that, it is still one of the most popular VPN protocols in the industry.

 - PPTP has been around for more than two decades.

 - Different levels of encryption for every application.

 - Fast performance is perfect for streaming.